akshat1602/Stayora/README.md

 - Improved search and filter flow for a smoother browsing experience.
 - Added booking validation and unavailable date handling on listing pages.
-- Refined responsive create and edit listing forms.[7]
+- Refined responsive create and edit listing forms.
-- Polished empty states and UI consistency across updated screens.[7]
+- Polished empty states and UI consistency across updated screens.
-- Shipped the latest updates to the live project.[7]
+- Shipped the latest updates to the live project.

 ## Project Structure